 No insurance is perfect.
 If you want to get reimbursed, your claim has to include all of the necessary paperwork and qualify under the coverage they offer.
-I’m not a fan of any insurance company — they all kind of suck and I don’t feel health insurance should ever be for profit — but I still get insurance for all of the reasons mentioned so far in this post.
+I’m not a fan of any insurance company — they all kind of suck and I don’t feel health insurance should ever be for profit — but I still get insurance for all of the reasons in this post so far.

 I free dive, hike at high altitudes, skydive, scuba dive, and more on my trips.
-World Nomads is my go-to because of both the comprehensiveness and specificity of the coverage.
-These guys cover so many activities, from unicycling and dog sledding to swimming with whales and running of the bulls.
-It’s also helpful that they clearly state which activities are covered by each of their two plans, Standard and Explorer.
+World Nomads is my go-to because of the specificity of the coverage.
+It’s also helpful that they clearly state which activities have coverage by each of their two plans, Standard and Explorer.
 You can use the following tool to look at pricing:

 So, for example, say you’re planning a trip to Bali to go surfing, sailing, and scuba diving.
-You would be able to go on the World Nomads website, look at their detailed lists of activities to find your specific ones, and determine if you’d need to purchase the Standard Plan or the Explorer Plan to make sure that everything you’d be doing on your trip would be covered.
+You would be able to go on the World Nomads website, look at their detailed lists of activities to find your specific ones, and determine if you need to purchase the Standard Plan or the Explorer Plan to make sure that everything you’d be doing on your trip has coverage.